lan-qing/DriftingABC/README.md

 DINOv2 weights are downloaded on first run via `torch.hub` (no manual fetch needed).

-> **Note on DINOv2 / `torch.hub`.** The encoder pulls the latest `facebookresearch/dinov2`
-> repo from `torch.hub`.
-We tested with the repo state as of late 2025 (DINOv2 ViT-S/14,
-> hub API `torch.hub.load("facebookresearch/dinov2", "dinov2_vits14", ...)`).
-> If upstream renames or removes the entry point in the future, you may need to either
-> (a) install a known-good commit manually and load it from a local checkpoint, or
-> (b) replace `feature_encoder.py` with any frozen ViT-S/14-style encoder.
-The drifting
-> loss only relies on multi-scale GAP features and is encoder-agnostic.
+> **Note on DINOv2 / `torch.hub`.** The encoder pulls the latest `facebookresearch/dinov2` repo from `torch.hub`.
+We tested with the repo state as of late 2025 (DINOv2 ViT-S/14,hub API `torch.hub.load("facebookresearch/dinov2", "dinov2_vits14", ...)`).
+If upstream renames or removes the entry point in the future, you may need to either (a) install a known-good commit manually and load it from a local checkpoint, or (b) replace `feature_encoder.py` with any frozen ViT-S/14-style encoder.
+The drifting loss only relies on multi-scale GAP features and is encoder-agnostic.

 ## Reproduce